 Subversion configuration options related to the network

 layers.
-There are two special section names in this
+There are two special sections in this

 section is essentially a cross-reference table.
 The keys in